Ast3risk-ops/My-Stuff/README.md

 ```
 ### Important Note

-I am using snake.py as an example you can run whatever script you want.
+I am using snake.py as an example, you can run whatever script you want.

-On windows, you can type
+On windows, you can type:
 ```
 dir
 ```